Status: Bill 12 proclaimed April 30, 2019

 Ministry responsible: Energy

-To ensure this growth occurs, it's imperative that Albertans receive maximum value for the province's natural energy resources.
+It's imperative that Albertans receive maximum value for our natural energy resources.

-Bill 12: Preserving Canada's Economic Prosperity Act has been passed to achieve this goal.
+The proclamation of Bill 12: Preserving Canada's Economic Prosperity Act will help achieve this goal.

 The act gives the government authority to require companies to obtain a licence before exporting energy products from Alberta via pipeline, rail or truck, including: